How to Build a Smoker? Converting an Old Drum to a Kickass DIY Smoker

 Step 3: Drill in Some Vent Holes

 We’ll end with the drum cover.
-Drill eight .25-inch (¼”) holes close to the perimeter of the lid.
+Drill one 2” hole close to the perimeter of the lid.
 Remember, air circulation is the name of the game!
+You can use aluminum foil as a damper, or buy a damper online or at the hardware store.
+Mount it over the hole.

-Note: The vent hole and spacing instructions I gave assume you’re working with a regular old oil barrel tank.
-You know, the 55-gallon ones that usually have a diameter of around 22.5 inches.
+Note: The vent hole and spacing instructions I gave assume you’re working with a 55-gallon drum that has a diameter of around 22.5 inches.
 So if you’ve got something smaller, you might need to adjust.

 Step 4: Brick it Up